 Dr. Travis Grondin, D.C.

 It is a non-surgical, traction based treatment designed to relieve back and leg pain, or neck and arm pain that has resulted from disc herniations or bulges.
-Research has shown that Intermittent Traction is highly effective at treating those painful conditions associated with disc herniations and bulges.
+Research has shown that this is highly effective at treating those painful conditions associated with disc herniations and bulges.
 By utilizing specific traction and relaxation cycles throughout the treatment, along with proper positioning, negative pressure can actually be created within the disc to begin the healing process.

 Negative pressure is a suctioning or vacuum type effect that is created by the disc during the treatment.
 This vacuum effect can actually help pull the herniated disc material back into the disc itself, allowing the outer part of the disc to heal.

-The key to our High-Tech Intermittent Traction machine is the sophisticated computer that is being used to create and follow a specific protocol that has been individualized for each patient.
+The key to our machine is the sophisticated computer that is being used to create and follow a specific protocol that has been individualized for each patient.
 This computer allows the treatment to go through specific traction and relaxation cycles to create the negative pressure needed to treat the disc.
 Regular traction machines don’t have the capability to follow such a complex treatment, thus they can’t create the vacuum effect that is needed for treatment and healing.

 Any condition that is caused at least in part by a disc related problem!
 Some of these conditions include: herniated, protruding or bulging discs, spinal stenosis, sciatica, or radiculopathy (pinched nerves).

 Dr. Grondin did extensive research before purchasing all of his equipment so that his patients could get the best and most effective treatment possible.
 At Capital City Chiropractic, we utilize the Triton® DTS system, manufactured by the Chattanooga Group.
-This High-Tech Intermittent Traction device is state of the art and highly sophisticated.
+This device is state of the art and highly sophisticated.
 In fact the 2006 Triton® DTS computer head is so advanced that it won the Australian Design Award in the “Medical and Scientific” category in 2006.
 This system also allows the doctor to treat discs in both the low back and neck.

 Yes, there have been several studies on Spinal Decompression and since our machine offers the same programmable protocols as the DRX9000 Spinal Decompression machine you can rest assured the research applies to the Triton® DTS system as well.
 Here are just a couple of the findings: